Financing Solutions – Bad Credit

 Financing Solutions for business owners with poor credit

 Trying to attain financing for your small business is hard enough without the added challenge of having poor personal credit.
 When seeking a small business loan, poor personal credit may overshadow even the strongest business financials.
 This is especially true when working with traditional lenders.
 What are your options if you find yourself in such a situation?
-It is possible, even with poor to bad credit, to use alternative financing to access capital.
-A merchant cash advance just may be the light at the end of the tunnel.
+It is possible, even with poor to bad credit, to use alternative financing to obtain small business loans from Greenbox Capital.
+Merchant cash advance services just may be the light at the end of the tunnel.
 Before granting funding, both traditional lenders and alternative funders will closely examine the FICO score(s) of the business owner(s).
 However, when working with an alternative funder, they will weigh other factors before denying the request for capital.
 If the business has a fairly healthy recent financial status, showing signs of growth, profitability, and/or stability, the probability of obtaining a merchant cash advance (MCA) is relatively high.
 Rather than focusing on old, outdated bank formulas, MCA funders are looking for a 3-month snapshot to get an understanding of the current state of the business.

 How do Merchant Cash Advances work?